keacore/02a_brush_up_week/README.md

 My suggestion is that you look at the tutorials on [w3school.org](http://www.w3schools.com)
 * [html](http://www.w3schools.com/html/)
 * [css](http://www.w3schools.com/css/)
 And then do these [exercises](xxx).
-If you can do this you are "on track" and could be happy :)
+If you can do this you are "on track" and should be happy :)

+## Git and GitHub

+## C# exercises
+C# is the language used in an Asp.Net Core application.
+You should be familiar with this language before we start on our MVC ASP.NET Core projects.
+The good thing is that it is almost identical to Java, so the task of learning this language is not so big.

+You should complete these [tutorials](https://www.microsoft.com/net/tutorials/csharp/getting-started)
+until the [Understanding Namespaces](https://www.microsoft.com/net/tutorials/csharp/getting-started/namespaces).
+The rest of the tutorials will come later.

 * https://help.github.com/articles/creating-a-pull-request-from-a-fork/